G-dH/advanced-alttab-window-switcher/README.md

 `G`                       - Toggles sorting by workspace, when Filter Mode is set to ALL.

-`1/+/!`                   - Toggles Single App mode - shows only the windows of the selected application.
+`1/+/!`                   - Toggles Single App mode - shows only windows of the selected application.

 `E/Insert`                - Toggles the `Type to Search` mode.
 If the search mode is activated by the hotkey, you can relese the Alt key and the popup will not close.
 Selected item then must be activated using the `Enter` key, or you can close the popup without item activation using the Esc. `Del` key clears the entry.